jwharm/java-gi/README.md

 - It is recommended to download the Javadoc documentation to assist during the development of your GTK application.
 Optionally, download the sources too.
 Both are available in the Packages section.

 ## Background
 Project Panama allows for relatively easy interoperability with native code.
 To mechanically generate Java bindings from native library headers, the [jextract](https://github.com/openjdk/jextract) tool was developed by the Panama developers.
 It is possible to generate Java bindings from header files using jextract, but the resulting API is very difficult to use.
-All C functions, like `gtk_button_set_icon_name(GtkButton* button, const char* icon_name)`, are mapped by jextract to static Java methods:
+All C functions, like `gtk_button_set_icon_name(GtkButton* button, const char* icon_name)`, are mapped by jextract to static Java methods like:

 ```java
 gtk_button_set_icon_name(MemoryAddress button, MemoryAddress icon_name)